maxbarkouras/Linux-Beacon/README.md

 # Linux-Beacon
 Linux beacon written entirely in x64 assembly using direct syscalls

-WORK IN PROGRESS - Nowhere near done with just about everything
+WORK IN PROGRESS - Nowhere near done with just about anything